 Patterns of Use

-Patterns for managing projects
+Patterns for Managing Projects

 One primary goal of this project is to reduce most infrastructural changes to YAML file tweaks once the initial setup is done, requiring no code inspection or debugging for most common changes.
 The tb_pulumi.ThunderbirdPulumiProject class brings those configs, information about the cloud environment, and Pulumi project and stack data into a single context.
 That context is then made available to any tb_pulumi.ThunderbirdComponentResource created within that project.